raii-x/fractone-manual/docs/synthesizer.en.md

 You can configure settings related to waveforms.

-* SINE/TRIANGLE/SAW/SQUARE: Change the waveform
+* SINE/TRIANGLE/SAW/SQUARE: Select a preset waveform
 * LEVEL: Volume loudness of the waveform
 * RATIO: Frequency multiplier of waveform
 * PHASE: Phase of the waveform